6 Best Homeowners Insurance Companies in Minnesota 2023

 State Farm: Best for Inflation Adjustments

-We like that State Farm offers high policy limits for homeowners with expensive properties, but we chose them for our list because they offer a unique inflation-adjustment option that can help people save money.
+We like that State Farm offers high policy limits for homeowners with expensive properties.
+Still, we chose them for our list because they offer a unique inflation-adjustment option that can help people save money.

 The average annual cost for State Farm homeowners insurance in Minnesota is $2,000, putting it slightly higher than the state average.